Hiwen-STEM/UltimateChemCalc/README.md

 # Overview
 Documentation for all conversion and balancing functions (non-user Interface Version):

+# 0. Version 3.0 Addition:
+     This new version includes a new feature within the graphical version.
+The graphical version now has a new alpha version balancer that can balance equations in acidic/basic solutions.
+Do note though that this feature is in the ALPHA phase, and so some kinks are still being worked out, and an additional feature will be added within the next version that will get rid of these kinks (an oxidation number solver).
+     Until most of the kinks are worked out though, the old chemical equation balancer will be associated with the getEquation() function.
+Within the graphical version, the old chemical equation balancer is also provided through the Normal Balance Button...

 # 1. Basic Mole Conversions:

    How to use:<br/>